 If your jacket has a pocket for a back protector, you can get a quality one for about $60.
 Alternatively, you can buy one that has a strap that holds it in place... again for about $60 to $150.
 Isn't your spine worth that much?
 Google Search for Back Protector

 "KEVLAR" Jeans with a padded under suit are allowed and this makes a great setup for those not wanting to purchase motorcycle riding pants.

 Kevlar Jeans: http://www.dragginjeans.com/ (this is one brand... you can google Kevlar Motorcycle Jeans for more

 Padded Undersuits: https://www.bohn-armor-pants.com/catalog/

 Gloves and boots MUST leave no exposed skin.
 They should overlap the jacket and pants when you are in the riding position.
 Helmets must be FULL-FACED.
 High quality modular helmets will be allowed but must remain in the locked position when on track.

 If you are questioning your gear, feel free to send a link to a photo on the internet - or take a photo of your actual gear.
 Send it to firstname.lastname@example.org (be sure to say that it's for the "non sportbike" day.)

-(NOTE: NO REFUNDS, and Transfers to different days are limited)
+(NOTE: NO REFUNDS within 45 days of the event, and Transfers to different days are limited)